 - Won each of the nine major international championships by the age of 28

-- Five gold medals in World Badminton Championships and two in World Cup
+- Five gold medals in the World Badminton Championships and two in the World Cup

 - Named “Male Athlete of the Year” by China’s flagship television network in 2010

-Nicknamed "Super Dan" within the badminton community, Lin Dan is not only the best badminton player to ever hail from China, but he's also the greatest player of all time in the eyes of most fans.
-Known for being a risk-taker, Dan consistently attempted difficult shots that rendered opposing players helpless, seemingly pinpointing the edge of the sidelines without landing the shuttlecock out of bounds every time.
+Nicknamed “Super Dan” within the badminton community, Lin Dan is not only the best badminton player to ever hail from China, but he’s also the greatest player of all time.
+Known for being a risk-taker, Lin consistently attempted difficult shots that rendered opposing players helpless, seemingly pinpointing the edge of the sidelines without landing the shuttlecock out of bounds every time.

 2. Lee Chong Wei

-Lee Chong Wei grew up playing basketball until his mother deemed it unsafe and forbade him from playing the sport again.
-This fact makes it all the more impressive that Chong Wei was able to make a seamless transition to badminton and cement himself as the second greatest player to ever live.
-He is undoubtedly the best badminton athlete from Malaysia, breaking many of the sport's long withstanding records before his retirement in 2019.
+Lee Chong Wei is undoubtedly the best badminton athlete from Malaysia, breaking many of the sport’s long-standing records before his retirement in 2019.
+Lee grew up playing basketball until his mother deemed it unsafe and forbade him from playing the sport again.
+This fact makes it all the more impressive that Lee was able to make a seamless transition to badminton and cement himself as the second-greatest player to ever live.

 3. Taufik Hidayat

 - Reached the Indonesian Open Championship a record six times

 - Holds the record for the fastest recorded hit speed (190 mph)

 - Three gold medals at Asian Championships (1998, 2002, 2006)